Black Friday special: save 40% off Paired Premium! Claim offer

 When your significant other is out of sight, it certainly doesn’t mean they’re out of mind.
 This idiom describes the abundance of emotions that comes from being separated from your soulmate.

-“This means you are missing your person when you are away from them,” says Moraya Seeger DeGeare, a licensed marriage and family therapist and In-House Expert at Paired.
+“This means you are missing your person when you are away from them,” says Moraya Seeger DeGeare, a licensed marriage and family therapist.

 “You can feel the love for them but you can’t express it directly to them, so sometimes it feels like all that love is swelling inside until you see them again, some people can not get enough of each other after being apart.”